hwborchers/ctv-optimization/README.md

     function `nls.lm()` for solving nonlinear least-squares problems by a modification of the Levenberg-Marquardt algorithm, with support for lower and upper parameter bounds, as found in MINPACK.
--   Package [lsei](https://cran.r-project.org/package=lsei) contains functions that
-    solve least-squares linear regression problems under linear equality/inequality constraints.
-Functions for solving quadratic
-    programming problems are also available, which transform such problems into least squares ones first.
-(Based on Fortran programs of Lawson and Hanson.)
 -   Package [nnls](https://cran.r-project.org/package=nnls) interfaces the
     Lawson-Hanson implementation of an algorithm for non-negative least-squares, allowing the combination of non-negative and